lasr-spelling/sae-spelling/README.md

 This project is set up so that code which could be reused in other projects is in the main `sae_spelling` package, and code specific to the experiments in the paper are in `sae_spelling.experiments`.
 In the future, we may move some of these utilities to their own library.
 The `sae_spelling` package is structured as follows:

 - `sae_spelling.feature_attribution`: Code for running SAE feature attribution experiments.
-Attribution tries to estimate.
+Attribution tries to estimate the effect a latent has on the model output.
 Main exports include:
   - `calculate_feature_attribution()`
   - `calculate_integrated_gradient_attribution_patching()`
 - `sae_spelling.feature_ablation`: Code for running SAE feature ablation experiments.
-This involves ablating each firing SAE feature on a prompt to see how it affects a downstream metric (e.g. if the model knows the first letter of a token).
+This involves ablating each firing SAE latent on a prompt to see how it affects a downstream metric (e.g. if the model knows the first letter of a token).
 The main function in this module is:
   - `calculate_individual_feature_ablations()`
 - `sae_spelling.probing`: Code for training logistic-regression probes in Torch.
 Some helpful exports from this module are:
   - `train_multi_probe()`: train a multi-class binary probe